perezmalau/pbt-secondary-particle-biasing/README.md

 A simple water phantom irradiated by a proton beam.
 A 3-stage CZT compton camera is placed on the side.
-We read double and triple coincidences.
+We read double and triple coincidences from the secondary gammas that are produced from the primary beam and redirected exclusively towards the camera area.